-For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need nonemergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network:
+For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network:

-- If you obtain the covered services from a network provider, you only pay the plan cost sharing amount for in-network services. - If you obtain the covered services from an out-ofnetwork provider, you pay the plan cost sharing for outof-network services.
+- If you obtain the covered services from a network provider, you only pay the plan cost sharing amount for in-network services. - If you obtain the covered services from an out-ofnetwork provider, you pay the plan cost sharing for out-of-network services.

-For services that are covered by Blue Medicare Advantage Flex but are not covered by Medicare Part A or B: Blue Medicare Advantage Flex will continue to cover plancovered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+For services that are covered by Blue MedicareAdvantage Flex but are not covered by Medicare Part A or B: Blue Medicare Advantage Flex will continue to cover plan-covered services that are not covered under for by Original Medicare, not Blue Medicare Advantage flex.

+Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost sharing amount for these services.